shrinerb/shrine/doc/design.md

 end
 ```

+Storages are typically not used directly, but through `Shrine`.

 ## `Shrine`

-Storages are typically not used directly, but through an uploader which acts as
-a wrapper around the storage.
-An uploader is any descendant of `Shrine`.
-In
-order for an uploader to wrap a storage, we first have to register the storage
+A `Shrine` object (also called an "uploader") acts as a wrapper around a
-under a name:
+storage.
+First the storage needs to be registered under a name:

 ```rb
 Shrine.storages[:file_system] = Shrine::Storage::FileSystem.new("uploads")